AlbanBloorRiley/INS_IEP/Paper/paper.md

   Exp.ev = [0,0.355,0.457,0.497,1.576,1.577,1.592,1.629,1.632,2.97,2.98,3.002,3.004,
             3.01,3.038,3.821,3.824,3.827,3.837,3.856,3.879,3.888,3.895,3.903];
 ```
-Note that only 24 eigenvalues were found experimentally, so this will form a partial least squares inverse eigenvalue problem (LSIEP).
+Note that only 24 eigenvalues were found experimentally, so this will form a partial LSIEP.
 To find the solution system is as simple as:

 ```matlab
   SysOut = INS_IEP(Sys0,Vary,Exp);